How do I join a DJ agency?

 You should never pay to join a DJ agent.

 There are also individuals who will pose as managers and will ask you to sign a contract to work with them.
 They are often very deluded individuals who have little or no experience in the DJ business.
 They might actually believe they can find you work but are rarely able to.
 Make sure you don’t sign any contracts giving a manager exclusivity over you or your brand for DJ bookings.
 There is no need to sign an exclusivity arrangement unless you’re working with one of the world's top agencies.

 If you’re a new DJ and you’re not famous it’s highly unlikely a reputable DJ agency will want to work with you.
 They will be looking for more established acts who already have a big name and many bookings.
 They will then want to further that exposure and make a profit from all the gigs combined.
 It’s a business after all!
 If what they are offering you is too good to be true it probably is.
 If they do not have an established client roster of already famous DJs they are probably not going to be a successful agency.

 Remember, never sign a contract without legal advice.

 There are, of course, professional agencies working in the industry and servicing the needs of the top DJs.

 Corporate & Event DJ Agencies

 Many DJ agencies exist to provide DJs for parties, weddings, corporate gigs and events.
 You don’t need to be a famous DJ to join one of these agencies but you will need to show a level of skill and professionalism.
 They will expect you to have your own transportation, DJ equipment, insurance and in some cases extras like lighting, decor and props.
 You will also be expected to play the style of music the client wants, not your own.
 You’ll need to have a huge music library and the ability to mix all genres of music and read a crowd.
-A good example of an agency like this is Storm DJs.
+A good example of an agency like this is Epic DJ Agency.